FrederikTobner/JANUS/book/src/chapter-01-introduction/prerequisites.md

 - **Assembly basics**: Registers, instruction execution, calling conventions, stack operations

 [!side]
-OS development is where C truly shines.
-No garbage collection, direct memory access, inline assembly—this is C's home turf.
+Operating system development is where C truly shines.
+No garbage collection, direct memory access and a lot of inline assembly.
+For better or worse this is C's home turf.
 [/!side]

 **Build Systems:**